Heartland Environmental and Resource Economics Workshop at Illinois

 - One set of 8-minute short research presentations

 - Numerous breaks to share ideas and develop new collaborations

 - Research posters displayed during breakfast and breaks

 The goals of Heartland@Illinois are to stimulate research and build community in environmental economics with a focus on the Midwest.
-The workshop will bring people together to exchange ideas and foster new collaborations.
-Through selected paper sessions it will identify pressing public policy issues and emerging research themes on environmental and resource economics.
-Finally, it will provide networking and development opportunities for graduate students in environmental and resource economics.
+The workshop brings people together to exchange ideas and foster new collaborations.
+Through selected paper sessions it identifies pressing public policy issues and emerging research themes on environmental and resource economics.
+Finally, it provides networking and development opportunities for both faculty and graduate students in environmental and resource economics.

 Organizers: Professors Amy W. Ando, Kathy Baylis, John Braden, Nick Brozovic, and Madhu Khanna from the Department of Agricultural and Consumer Economics at the University of Illinois.